RubixML/ML/README.md

 - Open source and free to use commercially

 ## Installation
-Install Rubix ML using composer:
+Install Rubix ML using Composer:
 ```sh
 $ composer require rubix/ml
 ```